fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		// If 1, Player can not change team when he startle witch r being attacked by witch. l4d_afk_commands_witch_attack_block "1"

 		// Allow alive survivor player suicide by using '!zs' afte joining survivor team for at least X seconds.
+		// 0=Disable !zs
-(0=off) l4d_afk_commands_suicide_allow_second "30.0"
+		l4d_afk_commands_suicide_allow_second "30.0"

 		// If 1, Player can not change team when he is reloading te weapon.